qnub/docker-rtmp-multistream/docs/services/new.md

 1. Create new configuration file(s) in the `container/build/scripts/pre-init.d` and `container/build/conf/nginx/http.d/apps|ransformers` directories.
 2. Add any necessary new environment variables to the `container/Dockerfile` and `env/relay.env` files.
 Ensure secrets such as stream keys and usernames are initialized as empty strings.
 3. Add the new service to the `app.conf` file and comment it out.
-Add transcodable configs to `transcode` app (as Twitch) and not transcodable to `relay` app (as YouTube).
+Add transcodable configs to `transcoded` app (as Twitch) and not transcodable to `relay` app (as YouTube).

 For services which requires transcoding you can use next files as example:
    - `container/build/scripts/pre-init.d/90_configure_twitch.sh`